adbrsln/RBAC-php/README.md

+# Role Based Access Control PHP Framework
-Role Based Access Control PHP Framework This is my personal RBAC php framework for inorder to make a rapid development regarding login and verify process.
+Role Based Access Control PHP Framework This is my personal RBAC php framework for inorder to make a rapid development regarding login and verify process. this php script equipped with md5 hashing for small scale system (you may used any type of hashing you desired)

 ### Installing